Peter J. Tseronis - Former Chief Technology Officer

-Pete Tseronis is the Department of Energy’s first Chief Technology Officer.
-In that role, Pete is responsible for providing strategic direction and vision throughout the Department and is charged with establishing a formal and sustainable federal technology deployment program that offers secure transformative innovative solutions to tough challenges.
+Pete Tseronis was the former Department of Energy’s first Chief Technology Officer.
+In that role, Pete was responsible for providing strategic direction and vision throughout the Department and is charged with establishing a formal and sustainable federal technology deployment program that offers secure transformative innovative solutions to tough challenges.

-Pete serves as the executive sponsor of the Department of Energy’s Information Technology Strategic Roadmap, a document recognized as the authoritative guide for all future Department information technology initiatives.
+Pete served as the executive sponsor of the Department of Energy’s Information Technology Strategic Roadmap, a document recognized as the authoritative guide for all future Department information technology initiatives.

 Pete focuses on identifying opportunities for secure enterprise IT transformation, including cloud computing services, geographic information systems, and mobility solutions.

 Recognized as a thought leader and transformation agent across the Federal government for the IT environment, Pete effectively communicates the importance and impact of information management and technologies in supporting federal mission objectives.
 As the Department’s Chief Technology Officer, Pete is instrumental in addressing the divide among the public and private sectors and ultimately helps ensure that Department has the most secure innovative services available to support its mission.

 Pete was engaged with numerous policy interagency initiatives where he represents the interests of the Department and incorporates best practices into Department IT management practices.
 As a result of his dedication, Pete has been asked to lead numerous federal initiatives, such as Federal Cloud First Task Force, the deployment and enhancements to energy.data.gov, as well other activities to mature Federal IT Infrastructure, including chairing the Federal IPv6 Task Force.